tsdaer/SVG_Support/README.md

 1. If ShouldCleanUpOnLoadMap is checked, the system will release loaded assets when switching levels
 2. RenderMagnification means: if RenderSize is 60 and RenderMagnification is 3, then the actual texture size is 60*3=180
 3. Options with the Preview keyword will not affect anything running, they are only useful for previewing.
+4. Now we don't need to create so-called AssetTypes anymore.
+Just check the AutoRegister option, and the system will automatically register it.
+The principle is that it is obtained through AssetManager, which means that whether in the Editor or in a packaged environment, it must be ensured to be in the Asset Registry cache.

 ## Tutorial
 ### Base Class has been renamed to SvgWrapper！！！